KSY173/Project-Smart_Life_Vest/sw_code/README.eng.md

 | `WARNING:NO`, `ACTIVE:NO` | Normal state                           | Popup automatically dismissed |

 The popup can be closed by the user.
-After the user manually closes it, a cooldown logic prevents the popup from being displayed again for 5 seconds.
+After the user manually closes it, cooldown logic prevents the popup from being displayed again for 5 seconds.

 ```dart
 void closePopup() {